-The BLS projected 'little to no' change in employment levels for tailors, dressmakers and custom sewers between 2008 and 2018, noting that while many people don't use these services, there is demand among affluent clients and high-end stores for custom sewing and tailoring.
+The BLS predicts little or no change in employment levels for tailors and sewers between 2010 and 2020, noting that while many people don't use these services, there is demand among affluent clients and high-end stores for custom sewing and tailoring.
 The median yearly salary for dressmakers, tailors and custom sewers was $26,280 in May 2012, according to BLS data.

 Upholsterers use fabrics to cover furniture and may work to produce new pieces or use their skills to repair damaged items.
 Working conditions can be dangerous or unhealthy for upholsterers who work with sharp tools, engage in heavy lifting and sit or stand in awkward positions for short periods of time.
 Common duties for this position can also include locating furniture defects, removing furniture webbing and securing furniture frames.

-The BLS predicted a seven percent in increase in employment for upholsters between 2008 and 2010, due to continued demand for custom pieces and repairs of vintage furniture.
-As of May 2010, the median salary for upholsterers was $29,960.
+The BLS anticipates a 4% increase in employment for upholsterers between 2010 and 2020, due to continued demand for refurbishment and repairs of vintage furniture.
+As of May 2012, the median salary for upholsterers was $29,930 per year.

 Education and Training